Mariusmarten/Mariusmarten/README.md

 ### Hi, I'm Marius!👋

-* :robot: I am currently working as a Research Scientist @ Continental
+* :robot: I am currently working as a Research Scientist at the Continental AI Lab
 * :rocket: I'm passionate about Computer Vision, 3D and Video prediction
 * :brain: Previously I obtained a MSc in **Artificial Intelligence** & MSc in **Computational Neurosceince** from [Radboud](https://www.ru.nl/en) and the [Donders](https://www.ru.nl/en/donders-institute)